CompBench: Benchmarking Complex Instruction-guided Image Editing: Introduction

-\textbf{Deficiencies in Edited Image Quality.}~Another critical yet often overlooked limitation of current benchmarks lies in the suboptimal quality of their edited images.
+\paragraph{Deficiencies in Edited Image Quality.} Another critical limitation of current benchmarks is the suboptimal quality of their edited images.
 Many existing datasets exhibit two predominant issues that compromise their reliability: (1) instruction-alignment inaccuracies, where the edited output fails to precisely fulfill the specified modifications.
-(2) conspicuous visual artifacts, including geometric distortions, contextual inconsistencies in backgrounds, and semantic incoherencies in foreground objects.
+(2) conspicuous visual artifacts, such as geometric distortions, background inconsistencies, or semantically incoherent objects.
 These quality deficiencies introduce substantial noise into performance evaluations, potentially leading to misleading assessments of model capabilities.
-Such artifacts raises concerns about whether current benchmarks can effectively discriminate between truly sophisticated editing systems and those that merely produce superficially plausible results.
+Consequently, such benchmarks may fail to effectively discriminate between truly sophisticated editing systems and those that merely produce superficially plausible but flawed results.

-To address the aforementioned issues, we introduce \textbf{\textit{CompBench}}, the first large-scale benchmark for instruction-based image editing in complex scenarios, specific examples are illustrated in Figure~\ref{fig:compbench_expample}.
+To address the aforementioned issues, we introduce \textbf{\textit{CompBench}}, the first large-scale benchmark for instruction-guided image editing in complex scenarios, specific examples are illustrated in Figure~\ref{fig:compbench_expample}.
 Our benchmark offers the following three major advantages:

-\textbf{Realistic and Complex Scene Composition.}~As shown in Table~\ref{tab:comparison}, Our benchmark encompasses scenes that embody the diverse and realistic complexities present in real-world settings.
-We compare CompBench with existing datasets and benchmarks, including InstructPix2Pix~\cite{instructpix2pix}, MagicBrush~\cite{magic-brush}, Emu-Edit~\cite{emu-edit}, Reason-Edit~\cite{smartedit}, Edit-World~\cite{editworld}, I2E-Bench~\cite{i2ebench}, UltraEdit~\cite{ultraedit}, SEED-Data-Edit~\cite{seed-data-edit}, HQ-Edit~\cite{hq-edit}, and AnyEdit~\cite{any-edit}--across four dimensions: average number of objects, average number of object categories, overall object occlusion rate, and out-of-frame object rate.
+\paragraph{Realistic and Complex Scene Composition.} As shown in Table~\ref{tab:comparison}, our benchmark encompasses scenes that embody the diverse and realistic complexities present in real-world settings.
+We compare CompBench with existing datasets and benchmarks across four dimensions: average number of objects, average number of object categories, overall object occlusion rate, and out-of-frame object rate.
+Details of these metrics are shown in the supplementary material.
 CompBench consistently surpasses prior benchmarks in all these metrics.
-Notably, our average number of objects per image is approximately 47.3\% higher than the second best (MagicBrush~\cite{magic-brush}), demonstrating the heightened complexity and diversity of our scenes.
+Notably, our average number of objects per image is approximately \textbf{36.3\%} higher than the second best (GEdit-Bench~\citep{liu2025step1x}), demonstrating the heightened complexity and diversity of our scenes.